 20 credit level 6 and level 7 module

 You may be able to study these modules at level 6 (BSc level) or level 7 (Masters level) depending on your academic circumstances.
 Please contact the CPD Team or the Module Leader for advice if you are unsure which level would be best for you.

-The syllabus for the teaching of this level 3 (UZVRU5-20-3) or Masters level (UZVRU4-20-M) module reflects current NMC requirements to register as a community practitioner nurse prescriber and will include:
+This 20 credit V100 Prescribing Practice module is available at level 6 (UZVRU5-20-3) or level 7 (UZVRU4-20-M).
+The syllabus for the teaching of this module reflects current NMC requirements to register as a community practitioner nurse prescriber and will include:

 - Consultation, decision-making and therapy, including referral.

 - Prescribing in a team context; clinical pharmacology, including the effects of co-morbidity.

 - Evidence-based practice and clinical governance in relation to nurse prescribing; legal, policy and ethical aspects.

 - Professional accountability and responsibility and prescribing in the public health context.

 To qualify for the level 6 or level 7 module, you must be an NMC-registered nurse undertaking the SPQ District Nursing qualification, plus support from a prescriber in practice.